 About Cox Communications

 Cox Communications is committed to creating meaningful moments of human connection through technology.
-The largest private broadband company in America, we proudly serve six and a half million homes and businesses across 18 states.
+The largest private broadband company in America, we proudly serve seven million homes and businesses across 18 states.
 We're dedicated to empowering others to build a better future and celebrate diverse products, people, suppliers, communities and the characteristics that make each one unique.
 Cox Communications is the largest division of Cox Enterprises, a family-owned business founded in 1898 by Governor James M. Cox.

 - Cox has approximately 6.5 million total residential and commercial customers